-Digital Public Administration Political Communications 3 Digital Public Administration Political Communications 3.1 Specific political communications on digital public administration NL Digibeter: Digital Government Agenda The new Digital Government Agenda was published in July 2018 and updated in July 2019 and June 2020.
-State Secretary Raymond Knops is responsible for its implementation.
+3 Digital Public Administration Political Communications 3.1 Specific political communications on digital public administration NL Digibeter: Digital Government Agenda The new Digital Government Agenda was published in July 2018 and updated in July 2019 and June 2020.
+Former State Secretary of the Ministry of the Interior and Kingdom Relations Mr. Raymond Knops was responsible for its implementation.
 The Digital Government Agenda is closely connected to the broader Dutch Digitalisation Strategy.
 The Digital Government Agenda is drawn up in close co-operation with other levels of government and key public and private partners.
 It is also tied with the Tallinn declaration on eGovernment.
-The agenda is aimed at making optimal use of the opportunities that digitalisation offers, and at the same it safeguards public values, like autonomy of individual citizens and promoting inclusion.
+The agenda is aimed at making optimal use of the opportunities that digitalisation offers, while it safeguards public values, like autonomy of individual citizens and promoting inclusion.
 The Digital Government Agenda focuses on:

 - Investing in innovation;

 - Protecting fundamental rights and public values;

 - Being accessible, understandable and intended for everyone;

-- Making public services more personal;
+- Making public services more personal; and

 - Being ready for the future.